Terms of Service

 (b) once accepted by us, a Freelancer may be considered as a candidate for any job posted by a Client through the Services, and for which the Freelancer is matched and proposed;

-(c) the Client defines the requirements for their Project using our online Job Builder Tool;
+(c) the Client defines the specific skills, responsibilities, availability and budget requirements for their Project using our online Job Builder Tool;

 (d) if the Client has selected:

-(i) Curated Client Services, the Client pays the Talent Curation Fee and, on the basis of the requirements identified in (c) above, we:
+(i) Curated Client Services, the Client pays the Talent Curation Fee and, on the basis of the requirements identified in (c) above:

-(B) conduct preliminary interviews (Talent Pool Interviews) to short-listed Freelancers; and
+(B) we conduct preliminary interviews (Talent Pool Interviews) to short-listed Freelancers; and

-(C) deliver a curated short list of best matched Freelancers to the Client (Talent Pool); or
+(C) we deliver a curated short list of best matched Freelancers to the Client (Talent Pool);

 (ii) DIY Client Services, the Client pays the DIY Fee and: